abelian424/openwrt-quictls/README.md

 make ~/openwrt/package/feeds/packages/curl/compile
 ```
 Do another `make` and, if there are no issues with your selection of packages, everything should compile successfully.

+UPDATE: This repo is not intended for use in production environments.
+If you want to build quictls and libcurl with http/3 support, follow this guide: https://docs.openwrt.melmac.net/curl/